openvinotoolkit/datumaro/docs/formats/cityscapes_user_manual.md

 Cityscapes dataset format supports `Masks` (segmentations tasks) annotations.

+Supported annotation attributes:
+- `is_crowd` (boolean).
+Specifies if the annotation label can distinquish between different instances.
+    If `False`, the annotation `id` field encodes the instance id.

 ## Load Cityscapes dataset

 The Cityscapes dataset is available for free [download](https://www.cityscapes-dataset.com/downloads/).